-Previously restricted to their ultra-weird Defy Xtreme series, a light-weight carbon-fiber body is finally available for a more serene El Primero family.
-The new Zenith El Primero Lightweight (Ref.
-10.2260.4052W/98.R573) watch justifies its name not only with the high-tech material, which is usually reserved for aerospace industry and motor sports, but also with lots of titanium, as well as with extensive use of skeletonization techniques.
+Previously restricted to their ultra-weird Defy Xtreme series, a lightweight carbon-fiber body is finally available for a more serene El Primero family.
+The 2013 Zenith El Primero Lightweight (Ref.
+10.2260.4052W/98.R573) justifies its name not only with the high-tech material, which is usually reserved for the aerospace industry and motorsports but also with lots of titanium, as well as with extensive use of skeletonization techniques.

-Visually, the new gadget looks like your normal Zenith El Primero chronograph, but features a number of elements that make it look a lot more interesting than previous iterations of the watch.
+Visually, the new gadget looks like your normal Zenith El Primero chronograph, but features a number of elements that make it look a lot more interesting than the previous iterations.

 The first thing that you notice is, of course, the case.
-Quite large at 45 millimeters in diameter, it looks defiantly sporty with its unusual, checkered (like the flag, right) grey-and-black surface.
-I don’t really understand how they did it, but the body is equipped with “openworked” lugs that make this sporty timekeeper look even more energetic and, again, more lightweight.
+Large at 45 millimeters in diameter, it looks defiantly sporty with its unusual, checkered (like the flag, right) grey-and-black surface.
+I don’t understand how they did it, but the body is equipped with “open-worked” lugs that make this sporty timekeeper look even more energetic and, again, more lightweight.

 The idea of lightness is further reiterated with a three-dimensional dial.
-Skeletonized to the barest minimum, the face of the new Zenith El Primero Lightweight is equipped with the famous overlapping chronograph sub-dials in their signature grey, blue and anthracite colors reserved for small seconds hand,60-second and 60-minute chronograph counters respectively.
+Skeletonized to the barest minimum, the face of the new Zenith El Primero Lightweight is equipped with the famous overlapping chronograph sub-dials in their signature grey, blue and anthracite colors reserved for the small seconds hand, 60-second and 60-minute chronograph counters respectively.

 The bright red central hand with the trademark Zenith star performs the timekeeper’s main function: moving at increments of ten times per second, it increases the chronograph’s accuracy to (well, you probably already guessed) just 1/10th of a second allowing you to measure intervals with impressive precision.
 Of course, a cheap electronic stop-watch does that (and more) at just a tiny fraction of the price, but only this gorgeous watch does that in such a high style.